ericallenpaul/EnumSeeder/README.md

 ```

 I have added the "Table" attribute to this class because
-that makes more sense in the context of the database
+the name `Department` makes more sense than a table
-than a table called DepartmentEnum.
+called `DepartmentEnum`.

 Now we need to add some code to bring it all together.
 In my service project I add a helper class to do